Email and SMS marketing insights, ecommerce resources, and the latest Omnisend news.

 Cart recovery and browse abandonment campaigns are particularly profitable for Dixxon Flannel Co., but their order follow-up campaigns are also bringing in nearly $8,000.

-This is likely due to an interesting follow-up strategy which focuses on customer experience with their new purchases, while suggesting and upselling monthly bestsellers:
+This is likely due to an interesting follow-up strategy that focuses on customer experience with their new purchases while suggesting and upselling monthly bestsellers:

 However one of the biggest claims to success for Dixxon Flannel Co. is their strategy around product launches.